Information for Students, Parents & Carers for Summer 2021

 Certificates will be available for collection from mid November 2021.
 Depending on the public health situation we will endeavour to hold a celebration evening.
 Please ensure you are checking the school website and Twitter accounts for further information.

 Given the hard work that students have put in we hope they will be happy with their grades, however we recognise that some students may not be.
 If you’re disappointed with your grade you might consider whether you could sit exams in the autumn series (November/December 2021) to improve your grade.

 If you are concerned that the grade you have received is not an accurate reflection of your assessed work, there is an appeals process.
 Please refer to figure 1 for a flow chart of the process.
 Historically where students have been disappointed with their grades, we have been able to resolve this during the centre review in stage 1 of figure 1 on the following flowchart.

 If you appeal, your grade could go up, down, or stay the same.
 To raise an appeal with us you will need to complete an appeals form.
-For the online form please follow this link (this will be available from results day, on the 12th August 2021) or hard copies of the appeal form will be available from reception.
+For the online form please follow this link or hard copies of the appeal form will be available from reception.
 The appeals window will be from Monday 16th August until Friday 10th September: grading appeals must be submitted in this timeframe.
 We will respond within 7 days to arrange an appeals discussion.

 If you have any questions, please contact either Mr Griffiths or Ms Campbell.

 Information for schools on the submission of grades

 Please click here to view the full policy.